StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 ### Step 2: Create Jalup Deck

-Create a deck called Jalup with subdecks in ascending order.
-E.g. 'Jalup::01 Beginner', 'Jalup::02 Intermediate', 'Jalup::03 Intermediate', etc.
+Create a deck called 'Jalup' with the sentence subdecks in ascending order.
+E.g. 'Jalup::01 Beginner', 'Jalup::02 Intermediate', 'Jalup::03 Intermediate', etc. You will have a total of 7 subdecks.
+Do not include Kana Conqueror or Kanji Kingdom, etc.

 ### Step 3: Move Cards